satansdeer/satansdeer.github.com/content/legacy-posts/virtual-dom/index.md

 It has tree-like structure and allows you to traverse, access and modify its nodes.

-You are probably familiar with DOM API methods:
+You are familiar with DOM API methods:

 ```js
 document.getElementById(id)